imjohnbo/101-ci-cd/README.md

 Using what you learned from the [previous section](https://github.com/imjohnbo/101-first-workflow)...

-#### 1. Build, test, and audit this app across the LTS and Current version of Node.js upon every pull request.
+#### 1. CI: Build, test, and audit this app across the LTS and Current version of Node.js upon every push.

 <details><summary>Hints</summary>